facebookresearch/hydra/website/docs/advanced/plugins.md

 ## Launcher
+Launchers are responsible for launching a job to a specific environment.
-A launcher is taking a batch of argument lists like the one above and launches a job for each one.
+A Launcher is taking a batch of argument lists like the one above and launches a job for each one.
 The job uses those arguments to compose a it's configuration.
 The basic launcher simply launches the job locally